milaserebriakova/cv/CV_Liudmila Serebriakova.md

 While working in a cross-functional team in Diasoft I am enrolled on a joint development project with a bank.

 Examples of the working tasks I have on the project:
-- technical documentation development, such as: administator guides, technical specifications on functions etc.
+- technical documentation development, such as: administator guides, technical specifications on functions etc.;
-- knowledge base managment (Confluence, Git): making sure the documentation exists, it is full, correct and up to date
+- knowledge base managment (Confluence, Git): making sure the documentation exists, it is full, correct and up to date;
-- team-leader support with non-technical documentation development
+- team-leader support with non-technical documentation development;
-- articles writing on Diasoft portal on teambuilding events of our department (non-technical writing)
+- articles writing on Diasoft portal on teambuilding events of our department (non-technical writing).

 Working stack:
-- Microsoft Office: Word, Excel, Visio
+- Microsoft Office: Word, Excel, Visio;
-- Confluence
+- Confluence;
-- SQL, databases
+- SQL, databases;
-- Jira
+- Jira;
-- Git, Gitlab
+- Git, Gitlab;
-- Team Foundation Server
+- Team Foundation Server;
-- Scrum
+- Scrum.

 ### Moscow Power Engineering Institute, Jul 2019 - Jun 2021 · 2 yrs